Mart07-hub/Walmart-Sales-Analysis/README.md

 # Walmart Retail Sales Analysis

 This project analyzes Walmart's retail sales data to uncover monthly trends, moving averages, and seasonal patterns.
-It also breaks down revenue by product category and region.
+It also breaks down revenue by department and store.

 ##  Key Features
 - Monthly sales aggregation